Challenging Structural Racism in Science

 Consortium on Neurodevelopmental Studies of Autism Spectrum and Related Disorders

-The Fragile Families Working Group is a partnership with Princeton University and is held simultaneously at both universities with video-conferencing linking scholars.
-The working group hosts a regular seminar at which research in progress using the Fragile Families dataset is presented, interrogated, and refined.
-The working group facilitates collaborations among and between senior and junior investigators at both universities and serves as a valuable vehicle for networking and mentorship.
+The Future of Families and Child Wellbeing working group is a partnership with Princeton University.
+The working group hosts a regular seminar, held via zoom, at which research in progress using the Future of Families and Child Wellbeing Study is presented, interrogated, and refined.
+The working group facilitates collaborations among and between senior and junior investigators from universities around the country and serves as a valuable vehicle for networking and mentorship.

 The Gender-Based Violence working group adopts a relational, intersectional approach to the issue of gender-based violence, situating it in the context of unequal power dynamics across multiple axes and in relation to broader structural factors such as racial and patriarchal capitalism, heteronormativity, and transphobia.
 The group is designed to provide a cross-disciplinary forum for collaborations across and beyond the university of all those who are engaged in research, policy, and practice related to all dimensions of gender-based violence in the US and globally.